anaseto/goal/README.md

 written in Go.
 It provides both a command line intepreter (that can be used in the REPL), and a library interface.
-Though the language is still young, its core features are mostly there and tested, so it is usable both for writing useful scripts and playing with the REPL.
+Though the language is still young, its core features are mostly there and tested, so it is usable both for writing useful short scripts and playing with the REPL.
 The library interface might still experiment some changes.

 Like in most array programming languages, Goal's builtins vectorize operations on immutable arrays, and encourage a functional style for control and data